 In this article, we’ll take you through the app in Salesforce, the steps you have to follow to build it (trust us, it is no sweat), and the difference between a standard and a custom application.

 An app in Salesforce is a collection of items such as objects, reports, dashboards, layouts, tabs, Visualforce pages, and other elements that serve together as a variety of functionalities and goals.
-Besides, applications arrange and represent information, specific to a role or job functions across an organization.
+Besides, applications organise and represent information specific to a role or job function across an organisation

 Each application has a name, logo, description, and an assortment of tabs.
 Thus, if your screen shows something like a Home tab and a default logo, this is already an app we are talking about.

 Imagine a sales representative involved in numerous company processes.
-They can use the Sales app to understand these processes better.
-Essential tabs for sales might include Accounts, Events, Organizations, Reports, and Dashboards.
+They can utilise the Sales app to gain a better understanding of these processes.
+Essential tabs for sales might include Accounts, Events, Organisations, Reports, and Dashboards.
 The representatives can design each of these items as they see fit.

-Furthermore, Salesforce apps help control data access.
+Furthermore, Salesforce apps help control data access and security.
 You can assign different apps to different user profiles, allowing each user to access only the data they need.

 Moreover, you can design and manage Salesforce apps in both Salesforce Classic and Lightning Experience.
-You can customize each platform so that users in your organization can work more efficiently by simply switching between the tabs.
+You can customise each platform so that users in your organisation can work more efficiently by simply switching between the tabs.
 More importantly, the app-building process uses point-and-click logic, eliminating the need for any coding to create them.

 This is where the juiciest part begins!
 Salesforce app creation is a hassle-free, step-by-step process.
 Take good notice:

 Step 1.
-Navigate to Setup in your organization, type App in Quick Find, and click App Manager.
+Navigate to setup in your organisation type App in Quick Find, and click App Manager.

 Step 2.
 In the top right corner of the Lightning Experience App Manager dashboard, hit New Lightning App.